 If not, you’d be merely surviving.

 Here are some of the financial commitments that one would typically have:

 To have sufficient coverage is to cater for them.

-A simple way is to take your current income and multiply by how many years you would want your income to “continue”.
-If you think that you don’t need to cover your full income, simply take a percentage of it – say 70% or 80%.
+A simple way is to take your current income and multiply it by how many years you would want your income to “continue”.
+If you think that you don’t need to cover your full income (and expect a reduction in your expenses), simply take a percentage of it – say 70% or 80%.